"You know what I'm talking about. In all the cool action movies, and I'm talking about the coolest of the cool, it always seems like

 - In an old The Outer Limits episode, a pilot crash lands.
 Time for him remains the same, but time in the location he lands slows to a crawl.
 While in the town, he realizes that a truck is rolling down an incline and will run over a little boy riding his tricycle.
 He uses a safety belt to tie the emergency brake to the tires, and the truck is stopped before it hits the boy.

-- One episode of Angel slowed time down as Fred shot a bullet through Jasmine and into Angel.
+- One episode slowed time down as Fred shot a bullet through Jasmine and into Angel.
 This was a major plot point.
 Individuals enthralled by Jasmine would snap out of it when they were exposed to her blood, so the Bullet Time Cam showed that the bullet carried Jasmine's blood with it as it entered Angel's body.

 - In an episode of Psych, Shawn watches a bullet travel in bullet time.
 Unfortunately, his hyper-awareness has always been bullet time fast, but he's not.
 He gets shot.

-- The Cube is a stunt game show which uses an array of special cameras around the playing field (the titular cube) to achieve this effect.
+- The Cube is a stunt game show which uses an array of special cameras around the playing field (the title cube) to achieve this effect.
 For example, the show often freezes the action or goes into slow-motion as the camera angle swings around, usually at a strategically-timed point such as when the contestant just jumped and is still in midair.

 - Any time firearms are used in Auction Hunters.
 Strangely enough, this trope can be seen at numerous other times for purely dramatic effect while dealing with non-high speed events.